 Seven full-time water distribution specialists maintain the water mains and are ready for any emergency, including main breaks to assure that any service interruption is as short as possible.

-Boil Order Issuance
+Boil Advisory Issuance

-Sometimes in emergency situations, such as main breaks, it is necessary to issue a boil order to assure residents' safety.
+Sometimes in emergency situations, such as main breaks, it is necessary to issue a boil advisory to assure residents' safety.
 The water crew notifies by door hanger on the front door of those homes affected, or CodeRED notification will be issued.
 The boil advisory may also be sent to all TV and radio stations and newspapers in the area.

 Draining of Swimming Pools